"My job as a businessman is to be a profit

-The course in corporate finance describes the corporation and its operating environment, the manner in which corporate boards and management evaluate investment opportunities and arrangements for financing such investments, create (or, alternatively, destroy) value for shareholders by planning and managing the transformation of a set of inputs (labor-time, including the time it takes to come up with innovations, raw materials, components and other forms of technology consumed in production processes) into a more highly valued set of outputs (embodying both the original investment value and any surplus value generated), and develop strategies for meeting the claims of financial market participants who are sought as financiers (and, therefore, residual claimants to the cash flows/surplus value of) such investments.
+The course in corporate finance describes the corporation and its operating environment, the manner in which corporate boards and management evaluate investment opportunities and arrange for financing such investments, create (or, alternatively, destroy) value for shareholders by planning and managing the transformation of a set of inputs (labor-time, including the time it takes to come up with innovations, raw materials, components and other forms of technology consumed in production processes) into a more highly valued set of outputs (embodying both the original investment value and any surplus value generated), and develop strategies for meeting the claims of financial market participants who are sought as financiers (and, therefore, residual claimants to the cash flows/surplus value of) such investments.
 It is understood that the shares of surplus value received by various claimants and retained by corporate boards of directors for investment and other uses is the subject of complex social interactions, including, but certainly not limited to, transactions in various markets.
 Thus, the course provides students with a basic analytical framework for understanding how the various strategies for transforming variable inputs into more highly valued outputs, combined with struggles over corporate surplus value (in the form of cash flows) may be understood and resolved.
 In this context, the course is designed to provide students with analytical tools that allow them to determine the "intrinsic value" of a corporation (or any economic institution, including a state-owned enterprise that is to be privatized) and to assess the effectiveness of corporate management in maximizing that value, given specific competitive, regulatory, and market conditions.